bigbitbus/bigbitbus.github.io/jobs.md

 ---

-## Programming Data Analyst Coop
+## BigBitBus: Programming Data Analyst Coop or Internship

-We are building a diverse catalog of cloud computing services available across cloud providers and we need your help to collect and visualize data from the Internet.
-BigBitBus Inc. is looking to hire a coop with data analysis and programming knowledge for the summer and fall of 2020.
-We will consider candidates for  8- months or more coops/internships starting Fall 2020.
+We are an Ontario, Canada based incorporated technology start-up located in Waterloo.
+BigBitBus Inc. is looking to hire a coop or intern with programming and data analysis skills for an 8 month coop starting January 2021.

-All positions are on-site in our uptown Waterloo office.

-BigBitBus Inc., an IT services company based out of Communitech's Datahub in uptown Waterloo, helps organizations with devops, cloud and big data services to accelerate their cloud and big-data journey and maximize their cloud IT investments.
+BigBitBus Inc. helps organizations with devops, cloud and big data services to accelerate their cloud and big-data journey and maximize their cloud IT investments.
+We build tools and technologies to help enterprise IT make data-driven decisions about cloud providers and application architectures that maximize return-on-investment from cloud technology.
 We bring our expertise and experience in infrastructure-as-code, devops, big-data, security, automation, full-stack development and mapping business processes to cloud service offerings.
-Our comparison API product provides updated performance and cost comparison information between cloud and big data/analytics providers or even between in-house private cloud and public cloud providers.
+Our comparison API product  (Try it at https://b3console.bigbitbus.com) provides updated performance and cost comparison information between cloud and big data/analytics providers and in-house private cloud and public cloud providers.
 In this role you will be working on projects for clients in their cloud and big-data journey as well as helping develop the in-house BigBitBus API.

 ## Requirements

 1. Programming experience in Go or Python.
-    2. Proficiency in scraping data from the web and data parsing/wrangling, cleaning(e.g. using Python, Selenium web driver, and similar technologies)
+2. Web design (javascript/css/html)
 3. Knowledge of dash-boarding using D3JS/Tableau etc.: visualization in a web context; should have demonstrable projects with data visualization component(s).
 4. Understanding and experience of how a HTTP web API works - e.g. having used an API like Google Maps.

 ### Bonus

 Knowledge of SQL
-    has worked with any public cloud provider (AWS/Google Cloud/Azure etc.) or private cloud like Openstack Web design (javascript/css/html)
-    Bash scripting on a mac/Linux platform
+Knowledge of the Python Django Web Framework has worked with any public cloud provider (AWS/Google Cloud/Azure etc.) or private cloud like Openstack Bash scripting on a mac/Linux platform

 ### Contract length:

-8 months, starting Fall 2020.
+8 months, starting January 2021.

 ### Job Type: